 October 11, 2011

-U.S. Patent Grant No. 8,036,997 has issued, covering a method for data classification using self-organizing, self-correcting heatmaps.
+U.S. Patent Grant No. 8,036,997 has been awarded to Michigan State University, covering a method for data classification using self-organizing, self-correcting heatmaps.
 NamesforLife, LCC holds a worldwide exclusive license to the patent.

 September 10, 2011